 Dr. Andy Aldersley is (very broadly!) interested in how we can use data to learn about the natural world around us.
 Currently, his focus is on understanding the how, what, and why of acoustic signalling between mosquitoes.
 During his PhD at the University of Bristol, Andy spent a large part of his time developing methods to visualise and analyse auditory interactions between pairs and larger groups of mosquitoes, with a view to understanding how sound is used in pre-copulatory and swarm behaviours.
 He worked with the Cator Lab from 2016-2019 working on a BBSRC project to investigate more deeply the role of acoustics in male mating success of the yellow fever mosquito, Aedes aegypti, and how this fits in with our wider knowledge of their behavioural ecology.
 See what Andy is up to here

-Dr. Borlog Cator-Milner is originally from Geneva, NY.
-He has spent time "working" at Cornell University, Pennsylvania State University and currently can be found at Silwood Park (mostly the pub).
-His primary research interests include the effect of sleep deprivation on humans, optimal foraging theory, and rabbit location techniques.
-He also likes walks.
+Dr. Borlog Cator-Milner was born somewhere in the Southern United States before being moved to a no-kill shelter in Geneva, NY.
+He spent time "working" at Cornell University, Pennsylvania State University and Silwood Park (mostly the pub).
+His primary research interests included the effect of sleep deprivation on humans, optimal foraging theory, and rabbit location techniques.
+He also liked walks.